Lasting Pleasures vs. Fleeting Happiness

 The Struggles of the Soul

-Through the lens of Christ my Savior, I can see (and live) closer to the reality of eternity because the view is more clearly defined.
+The Struggles of the Soul Through the lens of Christ my Savior, I can see (and live) closer to the reality of eternity because the view is more clearly defined.
 The errors of worldly thinking are many.
-Ravi Zacharias once explained that: “For the hindu, ‘karma,’ the moral law of cause and effect, is a life-defining concept.
-Life carries a moral debt (or even debts)…
+Ravi Zacharias once explained that: “For the Hindu, ‘karma,’ the moral law of cause and effect, is a life-defining concept.
+Life carries a…

 Continue reading